A McEliece cryptosystem using permutation codes: A cryptosystem on permutation error-correcting codes

 Consider any element of $S_m$.
 Its cycle type in the permutation image acting on $2$-subsets is entirely determined by its cycle type acting naturally.
 It is possible for two different cycle types acting naturally to lead to the same cycle type acting on $2$-sets.
 Two elements which are conjugate in $S_m$ are also conjugate in $S_n$, but two elements can be conjugate in $S_n$ but not in $S_m$.

 Consider the elements $h_1$ and $\hat{h}_1$.
 The crucial thing to note is that it is enough to find the cycle type of the pullback $\hat{h}_1$ in $S_m$.
-This is because any element of the same cycle type of $h_1$ is conjugate to $h_1$ in $S_m$ and hence also in $S_n$, and we can conjugate all the other generators also by the same element to obtain a different subgroup $H'$ of $S_m$ which would also have an efficient decoding algorithm.
+This is because any element of the same cycle type of $h_1$ is conjugate to $h_1$ in $S_m$, and we can conjugate all the other generators also by the same element to obtain a different subgroup $H^\prime$ of $S_m$ which would also have an efficient decoding algorithm.

 Let us say we find an element of $S_m$ with the same cycle type as $h_1$ (cycle type in $S_n$).
 The conjugator is unique up to a coset of the centralizer of $\hat{h}_1$ in $S_n$.
 Among all the elements in this coset, we need to find a conjugator that takes each $\hat{h}_i$ into $S_m$.
 The only way to do that (to our knowledge) would be by an exhaustive search.
 The bottleneck in the algorithm is this step.
 Finding $g \in S_n$ that conjugates an element $a \in S_n$ to an element $b \in S_n$ is not considered a difficult problem in practice and neither is computing the centralizer of an element as there are very effective backtracking methods to solve these problems~\cite[Section 9.1.2]{seres}.

-\textbf{Complexity:} The algorithm has to exhaustively search through the centralizer of one of the generators of $\widehat{H}$, and as we can choose the generator we start with, we can pick the generator with the smallest centralizer.
-Hence, for the cryptosystem to be resistant to conjugator search attack, we would need to pick the subgroup $H$ of $S_m$ such that its generators have large centralizers in $S_n$.
+Thus taking $g\in S_n$ does not help with the security of the cryptosystem.